 Authentication Forwarding

-The StreamLayer SDK provides a rich set of features.
-Some features require user authentication, including Poll, Trivia & Predication Ads, In-Play Game, Betting ,Watch Party, Chat, and Who’s Watching functionality.
-The SDK supports multiple authentication methods, allowing you to select the approach that best fits your app experience:
+Some StreamLayer features require user authentication, including poll units, trivia and prediction units, In-Play Games, betting, chat, and Who's Watching.
+The SDK supports multiple authentication methods so you can choose the approach that best fits your app experience:

 Bypass Authentication

-If your host app already uses a token-based authentication system, you can pass that authentication token to the StreamLayer SDK.
-This approach prevents users from having to authenticate separately in the SDK, enabling automatic authentication.
+If your host app already uses a token-based authentication system, pass that token to the StreamLayer SDK.
+This prevents users from having to authenticate separately in the SDK.

-To enable bypass authentication, call the StreamLayer.authorizationBypass() suspend function during your app’s authentication process.
+To enable bypass authentication, call StreamLayer.authorizationBypass() during your app's authentication process:

 anyCoroutineScope.launch{